Wanted Hong Kong activist fears for safety, hopes for U.S. asylum

 Last week, Hong Kong police sought to ramp up pressure on Kwok and seven other overseas-based activists - including those now residing in Australia, Britain and the U.S. - issuing arrest warrants for alleged national security violations and offering bounties of HK$1 million ($127,656) for each arrest.

-She said she would continue lobbying congressmen and U.S. officials on Hong Kong issues despite fears for her personal safety given the sizeable bounty on her head.
+She said she would continue lobbying Congress members and other U.S. officials on Hong Kong issues despite fears for her personal safety given the sizeable bounty on her head.
 She recently raised those concerns in meetings with U.S. authorities.

 "We are looking for ways to ensure that I can be safe in the U.S. and I'm also continuing to speak to other civil society partners who do have resources and experience in dealing and protecting dissidents from dictatorship regimes," she said.